This website uses cookies to ensure you get the best experience on our website.

 The Character Traits that underpin the curriculum at Cheadle Hulme Primary School with associated icons - bravery, citizenship, curiosity, gratitude, integrity and kindness.

-Over the course of the Spring term, we will use the selected texts to produce a range of genres in our writing lesson linked to our character traits: Character in a setting description, narrative retell to entertain, informative letter, persuasive leaflet, narrative diary and a non-chronological report based on our history topics, the Ancient Egyptians.
+Over the course of the summer term, we will use the selected texts to produce a range of genres in our writing lesson linked to our character traits: a non- chronological report, a book review, a setting description, a narrative and a letter.

-In Maths, we will be covering Mass and Capacity, Fractions, Length and Perimeter and Multiplication and Division.
-We will draw upon previously taught arithmetic skills and methods to solve problems and deepen our mathematical thinking.
+In Maths, we will be covering fractions, money, time, shape and statistics, whilst also calling upon previously taught arithmetic skills and methods to solve problems.

 • Educational off-site visits